manuel-chinchi/crud-vb6/Readme.md

 | u2ddisk.dll  | Runtime-Error '-2147190548 (800478ec)': Missing or out-of-date export DLL. |
 | u2fwordw.dll  | Runtime-Error '-2147190548 (800478ec)': Missing or out-of-date export DLL. |
 | u2fxls.dll  | Runtime-Error '-2147190548 (800478ec)': Missing or out-of-date export DLL. |

+luckily and thank God all these errors are resolved simply by registering these libraries.
+View the file dependencies.bat

 (\*) It may not be necessary